mschemmel/corrnet/README.md

     -pm     p-value matrix
-    -clim   Threshold of correlation matrix (Default: 0.7) -plim   Threshold of p-value matrix (Default: 0.05) -out    Path for generated output
+    -clim   Threshold of correlation matrix (Default: 0.7) -plim   Threshold of p-value matrix (Default: 0.05) -out    Path for generated output.
+If not provided, current working directory is used.
     -pre    Prefix used to name output folder and files (Default: corrnet)

 ### Run